Hollyhock, Indian Spring

 Althaea rosea Perennial.
 5'

 Mixture of old fashioned single and semi-double shades of rose, pink and white.
 Indian Spring Hollyhock has been in cultivation since the 1500's.
 A cherished ornamental.
 Blooms mid-summer to early fall first season.
-Use the blosoms to make Hollyhock Ladies.
+Use the blossoms to make Hollyhock Ladies.
 The plant is suitable for U.S. Department of Agriculture plant hardiness zones 3 to 10.
-Grows in full sun or part shade.
-Short lived perennial that readily self sows.
-Plant in average, well-drained soil, and water regularly during the growing season.
+Short lived perennial that readily self sows

 Planting Directions: Sow seeds 6-8 weeks before planting out.
 Sow seed on top of sterile seed starting mix and keep soil temperature at 60˚ to 70˚.
 In warmer climates plant outdoors 1-2 weeks before last frost.
 Germination takes 10-14 days with light and 60°-70°.
 Transplant or thin to 18"-36” apart when plants are 4-6” tall.
 Plants prefer a sunny location with well-drained soil and plants will tolerate dry conditions.